Complements of discriminants of real singularities of type $X_{10}$: Virtual morsifications associated with real morsifications found in

-Our restricted program with this initial data tells us that the virtual component containing this virtual morsification consists of 7200 elements.
-The sum of this number and the number 53232 of elements of the virtual component related with picture marked with (53232, 3) (which has been realized in \S \ref{ssfour}) is equal to the number of all virtual morsifications of our singularity with \ $\mbox{Ind}=3$ \ (see Table \ref{taX103}), so there are only these two virtual components with this value of invariant \ $\mbox{Ind}$. \ Our restricted program checks, upon a special request, that the virtual component realized in \S \ref{ssfour} and marked with (53232, 3) does not contain virtual morsifications, whose lowest critical value is attained at a saddlepoint, as happens for the morsification constructed in \S \ref{adje8}.
-Therefore, the virtual morsification related with the last morsification belongs to the only other virtual component, i.e. that with $\mbox{Card}=7200$.
+Our restricted program with these initial data tells us that the virtual component containing this virtual morsification consists of 7200 elements.
+The sum of this number and the number 53232 of elements of already considered virtual component (53232, \ 3) is equal to the number of all virtual morsifications of our singularity with \ $\mbox{Ind}=3$ \ (see Table \ref{taX103}), so there are only these two virtual components with this value of invariant \ $\mbox{Ind}$. \ The restricted program checks, upon a special request, that the virtual component (53232, \ 3) does not contain virtual morsifications, whose lowest critical value is attained at a saddlepoint, as happens for the real morsification constructed in \S \ref{adje8}.
+Therefore, the virtual morsification associated with the latter morsification belongs to the only other virtual component, i.e. to that having $\mbox{Card}=7200$ and represented by the virtual morsification (\ref{7200}).

-\subsection{Virtualization of picture (4800, -5)}
+\subsection{Virtualization of picture (4800, \ --5)}